cloudposse/docs/themes/cloudposse/src/scss/styleguide-homepage.md

-# Style Guide for the Cloudposse docs
+# # Style Guide for the Cloud Posse Documentation Portal

 This style guide documents the designs of this website which are built with component-based styles and Sass variables, functions and mixins.